 Credit: Princeton University Library

 Figure 3.
-Drawing of Princeton’s Front Campus as seen from Street, circa 1825
+Drawing of “Princeton’s Front Campus as seen from Street,” circa 1825.

 Henry’s Campus Plan

-Besides being the Professor of Natural Philosophy and Mathematics, Henry was also a member of Whig Society.
-The Whig Society was one of two debating clubs at the College ― the other was The Cliosophic Society.
-Both debating societies are still active at Princeton University.
-In a circular printed in 1836 [11], an appeal for funds was made to build a new hall for the Society.
-Henry drew a plan for the campus that was included in this document.
-In the letter to members, it is written,
+Besides being the Professor of Natural Philosophy and Mathematics, Henry was also a member of the Whig Society.
+The Whig Society was one of two debating clubs at the College ― the other being the Cliosophic Society.
+Both debating societies are still active at Princeton University today.
+In a circular printed in 1836 [11], an appeal for funds was made to build a new hall for the Whig Society.
+Henry drew a plan for the campus (Figure 5) which was included in this document.
+In a letter to Whig Society members, the following was written:

 “The erection of the new Halls is intimately connected with the improvement of the College grounds, as these edifices can be so placed in reference to the buildings now erected as to form with the latter a convenient and beautiful architectural arrangement.
 The plan of the disposition of the whole will readily be understood by a reference to the annexed Map.”